Roger Hedgecock here from KOGO Radio in San Diego and getting a lot of feedback.

 It is his dedication, his lifetime passion.

-It is undeniable that he is in many countries of Central and South America, along with his new ally and buddy Hugo Chavez of Venezuela, continuing to foment as much discontent as possible.
+It is undeniable that he is in many countries of Central and South America, along with his new ally and buddy, Hugo Chavez of Venezuela, continuing to foment as much discontent as possible.

-For the purpose of increasing the standard of living of people?
+What, for the purpose of increasing the standard of living of people?

 No, he demonstrably cannot do that because he's a communist.